Thanksgiving better than Christmas traveling from Albany International Airport

-ALBANY, N.Y.
-(NEWS10)- Thanksgiving holiday travelers have a better chance of having an on-time fight than Christmas holiday travelers, if they’re flying out of Albany International Airport.
+COLONIE, N.Y.
+(NEWS10) — Thanksgiving holiday travelers have a better chance of having an on-time fight than Christmas holiday travelers, if they’re flying out of Albany International Airport.
 This is based on the average amount of on-time arrivals/departures over a period of nine years from the U.S. Bureau of Transportation Statistics (BTS) website.

 Figures obtained from the BTS database determine the average percent of departures and arrivals at Thanksgiving time from 2010 to 2018, was 79 percent and 84 percent respectively.